alejandromedellin/PDA_II_Group5/README.md

 Contributors – [Samir Barakat, Joy Zhong, Nour Sewilam, Thomas Renwick, Pedro Alejandro Medellín] For major issues, please open an issue on the GitHub repository.

-### Explanation of Key Sections

-- **Overview**: Explains the app’s purpose and key functionalities.
-- **Project Structure**: Provides a quick map of important files.
-- **Installation**: Detailed steps for cloning, installing dependencies, and preparing data.
-- **Required CSV Files**: Emphasizes that users must have `us-income-quarterly`, `us-shareprices-daily`, and `us-companies` from SimFin.
-- **Usage**: Tells users how to run the ETL, train the model, and launch the Streamlit app.
-- **Deployment**: Summarizes how to deploy on Streamlit Cloud.
-- **License** & **Contact**: Common sections in a README for open-source projects.

-Feel free to tailor the text, rename sections, or adjust any details to match your project’s specifics.
-This should provide a solid foundation for a professional, user-friendly `README.md`.